thanos1983/terraform/Azure/modules/PrivateLinkService/README.md

-# Manages a Private Link Service.
+# Manages a Private Link Service

 ## Sample of use: